HackRank/Glitch-Effect/README.md

 - Unpack the files into a directory
 - Run BITCOIN.EXE
-- It automatically connects to ot
+- It automatically connects to other